ayvi-0001/notion-api/README.md

 ---
 ## Creating Pages/Databases/Blocks

-Pages and Databases are created by passing an existing page/database instance as a parent to a classmethod.
+Pages and Databases are created with a classmethod by passing an existing page/database instance as a parent.

 ```py
 new_database = notion.Database.create(